 The new Levels of Need document can be downloaded by clicking on this link.
-We recommend saving this in order for the safeguarding team to continue drawing upon the Level 4 indicators when making a referral to Children's Services.
+For schools who may need to refer in to Liverpool, we recommend saving this in order for the safeguarding team to continue drawing upon the Level 4 indicators when making a referral to Children's Services.
 Colleagues should ensure that they refer to this new framework with immediate effect.

 One of the changes to the Levels of Need is that any need identified at Level 3 will be managed through the Early Help Hubs.
 Colleagues can make referrals at Level 3 using this link.
-Further information about Early Help can be found here.
+Further information about Early Help in Liverpool can be found here.